DorkOS

 transport.sendMessage(sessionId, content, onEvent, signal, cwd)

-DirectTransport → agentManager.sendMessage() → SDK query()
+DirectTransport → runtime.sendMessage() → SDK query()

 SDK yields AsyncGenerator<StreamEvent>